hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 }
 ```

-# **alpha.water field Dictionary**
+## alpha.water field Dictionary

 This dictionary defines the boundary conditions and initial conditions for the non-dimensional field alpha.water.
 The *internalField* was initialized with a uniform value equal to 0 in the entire domain, meaning no water is present in the domain at time 0.
 The water will then be initialized running the *setFields* command with the settings defined in the corresponding dictionary.
 The remaining fields were set as shown below:

 * **Air patch**: the condition was set to *inletOutlet* which avoid the possibility of water back-flowing into the domain.
-In the case in which th flow is exiting, a *zeroGradient* condition is applied and if the flow is returning a value equal to the one defined as *inletValue*.
+In the case in which the flow is exiting, a *zeroGradient* condition is applied and if the flow is returning a value equal to the one defined as *inletValue*.
 * **Inlet patch**: also in this case the boundary condition assigned was *fixedValue*, corresponding to a uniform value of 1, meaning the entire patch is only composed by water (no air phase present).
 * **Outlet patch and all remaining walls**: a *zeroGradient* boundary condition was applied.
 In this case the internal values are extrapolated to the boundary face.